Skip to content

 Sub-patterns of a pattern can be "extracted."
 Thus, not only can we verify that a string matches a particular pattern, but we can also extract from that string the elements corresponding to the sub-patterns of the pattern that have been enclosed in parentheses.
 For example, if we are parsing a string containing a date in the format dd/mm/yy and want to extract the dd, mm, and yy components of that date, we would use the pattern (\d\d)/(\d\d)/(\d\d).

-Let’s look at this example to see how to work with VBScript.
+Let’s look at this example to see how to do this with VBScript.

 • First, we need to create a RegExp (Regular Expression) object